 With the right incentive, they’ll be eager and willing to spread the word, which means more referrals and that equates to sales.

 Just an extra second delay in the acceptable page load speed can decrease your conversions by 25%.

 So it’s of utmost importance that you review your online presence often.
 Go through your websites and view how they are seen on different devices.
 Is the experience good enough for mobile, desktop, and tablet users?
+Think about how users interact with your website and how you present information, and personalize it.
 Also, what’s the speed like?